 Almost all public buildings such as museums and other attractions include toilets suitable for wheelchair users.
 The exceptions here are a few older buildings where retrofitting is not possible due to the structural conditions.
 Generally the toilets are usually in good to excellent condition.

-Also, some restaurants often have disabled toilets.
+Also, some restaurants have toilets adapted for the needs of disabled people.
 If you ask there, it should usually be no problem for you to use the toilet without eating in the restaurant.

-In the subway stations there are control systems, for example one cannot go too close to the edge of the platform, or you are shown the way to the trains and the exits.
+In the subway stations there are control systems, for example you can't go too close to the edge of the platform, or the way to the trains and the exits is shown.
 The spatial dimensions of the interchange stations are often very large and the paths often branch out.
 Therefore, you should allow five minutes of walking times or more.

 Tickets have of a perceptible and magnetic strip on the back with a small notch one along side.
 The ticket should be inserted into the access controls with the magnetic strip face down and the notch to the left.
 The ticket comes out again with a loud rattling noise in a different place before the gate opens.